contact us

 Concordia Lutheran Church in Houston, Texas holds services each Sunday at 9 a.m. & Bible study at 10:15 a.m.

-In His peace, Pastor Red
+Pastor Red